tomymaritano/dripnex-wallet/README.md

 ## 🌐 Environment Variables

-`dripnex` relies on a few environment variables for API keys and wallet addresses.
+`dripnex` relies on several environment variables for API keys and wallet addresses.
 Copy `.env.example` to `.env.local` and fill in your values.
+For a complete description of each variable see [docs/env.md](docs/env.md).

 | Variable | Purpose |
 | --- | --- |